chucknado/zlo/README.md

 This tool gets articles from Help Center to hand off to localization vendors, and publishes the returned localized articles to Help Center.

+The tool assumes your image files are hosted on Amazon S3, which has an API that lets you download and upload images.
+You can modify the tool if your images are hosted elsewhere.

 ### Requirements